emerywebster/emerywebster.github.io/_posts/2015-11-10-mysterious.md

 Heavy stuff.

 So many aspects of the human experience are entirely mysterious (and will likely remain that way for quite a while).
-From the size/age of the universe...to the the complexity of the human brain...it seems at times that we really have no idea what's going on with this surrounding context.
+From the size/age of the universe...to the the complexity of the human brain...to life/death...it seems at times that we really have no idea what's going on with this surrounding context.

-**But that's alright.** And as Einstein says, that contemplation itself is a beautiful one.
+**But that's alright.** As Einstein says, that contemplation itself is a beautiful experience.
 Plus we manage to inch our way toward uncovering these secrets as we go forward.

 ---